buildingidgr/web-site/README.md

 # MechHub Public Site

-This is the public site for MechHub, built with Next.js and Clerk for authentication.
+This is the public site for MechHub, built with Next.js and custom authentication using Clerk's API.

+## Features

+- Custom sign-up and sign-in pages
+- Integration with Clerk's authentication API
+- Responsive design using Tailwind CSS
+- Accessible UI components from shadcn/ui

 ## Deployment to Railway